jestjs/jest/docs/CLI.md

 ### `--seed=<num>`

-Provides a seed number that the tests have access to via `jest.getSeed()`.
-If this option isn't specified Jest will randomly generate a seed.
+Sets a seed value that can be retrieved in a test file via [`jest.getSeed()`](JestObjectAPI.md#jestgetseed).
+If this option is not specified Jest will randomly generate the value.

-The seed value must be between `-0x80000000` to `0x7fffffff` inclusive.
+The seed value must be between `-0x80000000` and `0x7fffffff` inclusive.

 ```bash
 jest --seed=1324